thezedt/mr500v1-openwrt/README.md

 Probably starting from [this script](https://forum.openwrt.org/t/cellular-signal-level-indicator/60543/15), adapt it to read signal level with AT commands instead of (unavailable) `uqmi`. `3ginfo-lite` should be able to provide the inspiration for this.

-### Actual MR500v1-dedicated OpenWrt build
+### MR500 v1 specific OpenWrt build

 I'm aiming to test the router (and modem) stability for about a month of uptime (that's about the maximum connection uptime I've had with the official beta firmwares before connectivity went bust) before putting the extra work in for the next steps.

+> [!TIP]
+> While a dedicated firmware build for MR500v1 would be nice, if you don't care for the incorrect labelling in LuCI you can use the [OpenWrt Firmware Selector](https://firmware-selector.openwrt.org/?target=ramips%2Fmt7621&id=tplink_mr600-v2-eu) right now to build a MR600-based firmware that's usable out-of-the-box (and also after a configuration reset).
+> Simply select the desired OpenWrt release (from those available), then customize the packages list to include`luci-proto-ncm` (the builder will handle the necessary dependencies).
+You can remove the two existing _qmi_ packages to same some space.
+> Then pre-configure the `wwan` network interface using the **first boot (uci-defaults)** script:
+> `uci set network.wwan0=interface`
+> `uci set network.wwan0.proto='dhcp'`
+> `uci set network.wwan0.device='eth1'`
+> `uci commit network`
+> Finally build and download the custom `sysupgrade` image and use it to flash the router at the second step.